pantheon-systems/WordPress/wp-content/plugins/w3-total-cache/readme.txt

 Please reach out to all of these people and support their projects if you're so inclined.

 == Changelog ==

+= 0.9.7.2 =
+* Fixed fatal error during media file upload with CDN module active
+* Fixed removal of empty values, JSON encoded string in attribute, trailing quote at end of tag, and the handling of anchors in HTML minify
+* Fixed undefined index warning
+* Fixed fatal error when purging CDN using full site delivery

+= 0.9.7.1 =
+* Fixed undefined variable notice
+* Fixed "No such file or directory" warning
+* Fixed writing to PHP error log rather than WordPress debug log
+* Fixed default referrer policy should be "no-referrer-when-downgrade"
+* Fixed php_flag error related to browser cache, using ini_set instead
+* Fixed CloudFlare IPv6 check undefined offset
+* Fixed Undefined constant WP_ROOT
+* Fixed frame-ancestors being overwritten by frame-src
+* Fixed missing semicolon in nginx configuration
+* Fixed HTTP/2 URLs handling for browser cache and CDN modules
+* Fixed display of CDN debug information
+* Fixed CSS Minification with Google Fonts when included via "Include external files/libraries" and non-latin character-sets are loaded
+* Fixed media query string not updating when all caches were purged
+* Fixed double slash with ABSPATH if file exists
+* Fixed setting max-age and expires header simultaneously
+* Fixed SASL detection for PECL Memcached
+* Fixed handling of manually entered objects to be purged on CDN
+* Fixed query string handling in Nginx
+* Improved error handling with Cloudfront
+* Improved page cache logging
+* Improved multi-tenant support for memory-based caching engines
+* Improved CSS minification
+* Improved purge behavior for changed media objects when using CDN
+* Improved compatibility with sitemap plugins
+* Added support for Memcached for Nginx
+* Added support for caching webm files
+* Added Brotli HTTP compression support
+* Added StackPath full site delivery support
+* Added _wc_session_ to the list of ignored query stems for improved WooCommerce compatibility

 = 0.9.7 =
 * Fixed minified files not being hosted by CDN when enabled if "host minified files" is disabled